Explaining Time Series Classification Predictions via Causal Attributions: CausalConceptTS: Causal Concept Time Series Explainer

-\heading{Individual associational effect} Note that the individual treatment effect shows a strong structural resemblance to the (associational) PredDiff attribution measure, which can be considered as a special case of the Shapley value formalism where only a single coalition (the complement of the feature set $X_c$ under consideration) contributes \cite{Bluecher:2021PredDiff}.
-In analogy to Eq.\ref{eq:ite}, we define an \textit{individual associational attribution (IAA)}
+\heading{Individual Associational Effect} The individual treatment effect is structurally similar to the \textit{PredDiff} attribution method \cite{Bluecher:2021PredDiff}, which can be seen as a special case of the Shapley value where only a single coalition (the complement of the feature set \( X^c_M \)) contributes.
+In analogy to Eq.~(\ref{eq:ite}), we define the \textit{individual associational attribution (IAA)} as: